 Multistage machines are used in place of single-stage ones for the following reasons:

-- Single-stage compression would generate excessive heat of compression
+- Single-stage compression would generate excessive heat from compression

 - MOC would have to be of high grade and hence expensive

-- Power consumption of a single machine would be higher
+- The power consumption of a single machine would be higher

 - Better efficiency

 Rotary Compressor (Fig. 4)

 The most common type of rotary compressor is the helical-twin, screw type.
 Less common types include sliding vane, liquid-ring, and lobe.